changzhisun/starter-hugo-academic/content/home/links.md

 headless: true

 # Order that this section appears on the page.
-weight: 30
+weight: 40

-title: Recent Publications
+title: Links
 subtitle: ''

 content:
   # Filter on criteria
   filters:
     folders:
-      - publication
+      - links
     tag: ''
     category: ''
     publication_type: ''